42-Yerevan-Armenia/Born2beRoot-42/README.md

 ### Step 4: Configuring *sudo*
-Configure *sudo* . ⤵️(You can back here after [SSH - Step 3](#step-3-connecting-to-server-with-ssh)) ⚠️You risk to loose your project if you type something else in this file and saved it⚠️
+Configure *sudo* . ⤵️(You can back here after [SSH - Step 3](#step-3-connecting-to-server-with-ssh))

+⚠️You risk to loose your project if you type something else in this file and saved it⚠️
 ```
 vim /etc/sudoers
 ```
-🛡️Of you type something wrong, it will show you the error and ask for saving like that🛡️
+🛡️If you type something wrong, it will show you the error and ask for saving like that🛡️
 ```
 sudo visudoers
 ```